Skip to content

 First, log into the reflector's host.
 Then, carefully follow the steps below.

-Download and edit
+Download and configure

 First, download the lti_reflector.yml file using the following command: